-Notes to Condensed Consolidated Interim Financial Statements For the six months ended June 30, 2015 and 2014
+Notes to Condensed Consolidated Interim Financial Statements For the nine months ended September 30, 2015 and 2014 (Expressed in Canadian dollars)

 3. Accounting Standards Issued but Not Yet Applied

 New standard IFRS 9 "Financial Instruments"

 This new standard is a partial replacement of IAS 39 "Financial Instruments: Recognition and Measurement".
 IFRS 9 uses a single approach to determine whether a financial asset is measured at amortized cost or fair value, replacing the multiple rules in IAS 39.
 The approach in IFRS 9 is based on how an entity manages its financial instruments in the context of its business model and the contractual cash flow characteristics of the financial assets.
 The new standard also requires a single impairment method to be used, replacing the multiple impairment methods in IAS 39.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018 with early adoption permitted.